In this page:

 Pope Gregory XI and his Return to Rome

-The circumstances which caused the death of Pope Boniface VIII in 1303 led to the submission of the popes to the will of Philip the Fair, King of France.
+The circumstances which caused the death of Pope Boniface VIII in 1303 led to the obedience of the cardinals to the will of Philip the Fair, King of France.

 the election of his candidate, the Archbishop of Bordeaux, who was not even a cardinal.
 The new pope summoned the cardinals and the key members of the Curia, the papal court,

-to Lyons where he was anointed and became Pope Clement V on November 14, 1305.
-The ceremony was attended by King Philip, accompanied by the top members of the French aristocracy, but the day was marked by dire portents: in particular a wall collapsed on the pope during the procession, he lost his balance
+to Lyon where he was anointed as Pope Clement V on November 14, 1305.
+The ceremony was attended by King Philip, accompanied by the top members of the French aristocracy, but the day was marked by dire portents: in particular a wall collapsed on the Pope during the procession, he lost his balance

 and his crown fell to the ground.

 In addition to choosing to stay in France, Pope Clement V appointed nine new French cardinals.
-At the request of the French king he excommunicated the powerful Order of the Knights Templar and gave the king a free hand in getting hold of their large possessions.
+At the request of Philip the Fair he excommunicated the powerful Order of the Knights Templar and gave the King a free hand in getting hold of their large possessions.